 Cags and spray tops for Canoeing & Kayaking

 General purpose cags are normally the entry level of the range and are perfect for summer paddling on Sit on Top Kayaks, Touring kayaks and sea kayaks.
 This type of jacket normally features adjustable velcro wrist and neck seals and are designed to keep the wind and spray off you, however if you do capsize water will get in quickly.
-A great advantage of this type of jacket is that the adjustable seals make them very easy to get on and off, and they can easily be taken off or put on whilst on the water (depending on the conditions and weather. )
+A great advantage of this type of jacket is that they are easy to get on and off quickly.

 Touring and Sea Kayaking Cags

-Cags and Jackets for Touring and Sea Kayaking are normally designed for 3 or 4 season use (depending on the materials used) and will often feature a hood and latex wrist seals.
+Cags and Jackets for Touring and Sea Kayaking are normally designed for longer paddles & will often feature a hood and latex wrist seals.
 This type of jacket is ideally suited for Touring, Sea Kayaking and Fishing through the colder months and a built in spray hood will provide extra protection on the water.
 The Adjustable neck seals that these cags normally feature are more comfortable than latex or neoprene but not as dry if you do end up capsizing, whilst latex wrist seals stop any water shooting up your arms whilst paddling.

 Semi Dry Cags